 These symptoms can be caused by other conditions.
 If you have experienced these symptoms – especially if you have been exposed to asbestos – you should talk to your doctor right away so that the cause can be identified and the condition treated.

-We understand that your number-one priority is your mesothelioma treatment, and we will never do anything to interfere with that.
+We understand that your number-one priority is your treatment, and we will never do anything to interfere with that.
 We also understand that legal action is not appropriate for everyone.
-Unfortunately, however, our experience shows that all too often these giant corporations are choosing profits over people and until they are forced to pay they will continue on with their blatant disregard for the health and well being of their employees and their consumers.
+Unfortunately, however, our experience shows that all too often these giant corporations are choosing profits over people, and until they are forced to pay they will continue on with their blatant disregard for the health and well-being of their employees and their consumers.

 If you or your loved one has suffered a serious injury, or your loved one has died as a result of asbestos exposure or mesothelioma, you may be entitled to compensation for medical expenses, loss of wages, and pain and suffering.
-Please contact our mesothelioma lawyers today by filling out the brief questionnaire, or by calling our toll free number (800-898-2034) for a free, no-cost, no-obligation legal evaluation of your case.
+Please contact us today by filling out the brief questionnaire, or by calling our toll-free number (800-898-2034) for a free, no-cost, no-obligation legal evaluation of your case.